-The GTAC provides that First Gas may offer a park and loan service to Shippers and OBA Parties (GTAC ss8.16-8.22).
-A park and loan service would only be offered after First Gas has had regard to meeting its other Line Pack management obligations (GTAC s8.5(d)).
-First Gas would be the party who determines the aggregate quantities of gas that may be temporarily parked in, or borrowed from, the pipeline, and those quantities would be published.
+would be the party who determines the aggregate quantities of gas that may be temporarily parked in, or borrowed from, the pipeline, and those quantities would be published.
 Park and loan would only be available on application and the service would be offered on a first come, first served basis.
 Fees for park and loan would be determined by First Gas and published.
 Park and loan fees would be regulated revenue.

-Any approved volume of Parked Gas or Loaned Gas will be excluded from the calculation of that Party's Mismatch or Running Mismatch for that day (GTAC s8.20).
+Any approved volume of Parked Gas or Loaned Gas will be excluded from the calculation of that Party's Mismatch or RM for that day (GTAC s8.20).